nvpro-samples/vk_lod_clusters/README.md

 The cmake setup will download the `Stanford Bunny` glTF 2.0 model that serves as default scene.

+If `USE_DLSS` is activated in the cmake options, then the DLSS/NGX runtime is downloaded by cmake setup as well and DLSS denoising is available for the ray tracer.

 It will also look for [`nvpro_core2`](https://github.com/nvpro-samples/nvpro_core2) either as subdirectory of the current project directory, or up to two levels above.
 If it is not found, it will automatically download the git repo into .

 > [!IMPORTANT]